 Imagine a spiders web, it is remarkably flexible, and it is this flexibility that enables a spiders web to perform its function, to catch bugs of significant weight and velocity.
 But, an important part of that spiders web is how it is pulled taut, so that the spider can perceive the bug that is caught and move to subdue its prey.
 Imagine if that spiders web was brittle, or pulled too tight?
 It would break at the slightest strain, this is the error of tension.
 But equally imagine the web slack and hanging loose, it may well catch a bug but the spider would never know about it, this is the error of slackness.
 From this idea we can see that our body must be the web – supple, flexible and taut, and then, just like the spider, our brain and CNS can feel and perceive precisely what is going on.

 As we progress through our Tai Chi training we may well get smaller and smaller in our movements, as we are able to maintain the depth of connection without the need for long postures and overt extension.
 This more compact method of Tai Chi is seen in many of the older generation masters as their method became more and more refined.
-Here, the feeling of extension and of connection is ever present, even in the completely bent arm.
-At this stage a new focus comes into our minds in how this newly formed network transmits, produces, and directs things.
+Here the feeling of extension and of connection is ever present, even in the completely bent arm.
+At this stage a new focus comes into our minds in how this newly formed network transmits, produces, and directs.
 But that is for another article.

 Softness inside connection also creates another interesting result.
-Although the general feeling of release is found in the downwards or sinking direction, the very nature of it being framed within connection means that a resultant upwards direction will be felt.
+Although the general feeling of release is found in the downwards or sinking direction, the very nature of it being framed within the connected body means that a resultant upwards direction will be felt.
 This is consequence of the skeleton providing upwards support in the body, and the spanning tissues augmenting that support.
-We will begin to perceive a balance between the upwards capability found in the connective tissues and skeleton, and the sinking releasing feelings in the soft tissues.
+We will begin to perceive a balance between the upwards capability found in the connected tissues and skeleton, and the sinking releasing feelings in the soft tissues.
 Playing with this balance of sinking and rising forces will begin to produce movement and method, true Tai Chi.

 So, in summary when practicing Tai Chi start big, start extended and start with a focused tautness in the tissues of the body.
-Within this tautness begin to find and perceive the tensions that you hold, and resolve them with softening methods.
+Within this tautness begin to find and perceive the tensions that you hold, and resolve them with softening methods constantly.
 This will produce the ‘Tai Chi Body’ much more quickly that just focusing on release alone without its important counterpoint of extension.